AJMansfield/Intelligence-Core-Public/kttu02.md

 Ok, fair enough.
 Presumably they lock will be removed when you leave the city.

-Not wanting to fall afoul of the cities laws, you pull your handgun out of your pack and allow them to lock it as well.
+Not wanting to fall afoul of the city's laws, you pull your handgun out of your pack and allow them to lock it as well.

 At last, you're able to exit the gatehouse, and enter the city proper.